Brittany: Festivals

-Brittany has a vibrant calendar of festivals and events.
+Brittany has a busy calendar of festivals and events.
 It hosts some of France's biggest contemporary music festivals, such as La Route du Rock in Saint-Malo, the Vieilles Charrues in Carhaix, the Rencontres Trans Musicales in Rennes, the Festival du Bout du Monde in Crozon, the Hellfest in Clisson and the Astropolis in Brest, or La fête du bruit in Landerneau and Saint-Nolff.
 The Festival Interceltique de Lorient welcomes each year participants all the Celtic nations and their diasporas.
 La Folle Journée, in Nantes, is the largest classical music festival in France.

 The Breton culture is highlighted during the Fête de la Bretagne, which occurs in many places around Saint-Yves's day (19 May), and during the Festival de Cornouaille in Quimper.
 Several towns also organise historical re-enactments and events celebrating local traditions, such as the Filets Bleus in Concarneau which celebrates fishing.

 Brittany also has some film festivals like the Three Continents Festival in Nantes.
 The Utopiales international science fiction festival is held in the same city.
 Brest and Douarnenez both organise large tall ship meetings (See Brest Maritime Festival).